iLib-js/ilib-lint/README.md

   and avoided in the future.
 Often, this is a link to a markdown file in the docs folder on the github repo for the plugin, but it can be any link you like.
+* severity (String) - the severity of this result if this check fails.
+  This should be one of "error", "warning", or "suggestion".

 Programmatic rules are used when the requirements for the rules are more complicated than a simple regular expression string can handle.
 For example, a rule that checks